noir-lang/noir/yarn-project/simulator/README.md

 Public functions can call other public function, but no private functions.

-### Unconstrained (view) Functions
+### Unconstrained Functions

-Unconstrained functions are used to extract useful data for users, such as the user balance.
+Unconstrained functions are useful to extract useful data for users that could produce very large execution traces - such as the summed balance of all a users notes
 They are not proved, and are simulated client-side.

 They are run with the assistance of a DB oracle that provides any private data requested by the function.

 At the moment, unconstrained functions cannot call any other function.
 It would be possible to allow them to call other unconstrained functions.

 ## Usage